serivesmejia/EOCV-Sim/README.md

 1) **Download & install the Java Development Kit if you haven't already.**<br/><br/>
       JDK 12 is the most tested with the Sim, but any JDK > 8 will probably work fine.<br/>
-      You can download JDK 12 from [the Oracle webpage](https://www.oracle.com/java/technologies/javase/jdk12-archive-downloads.html)<br/>
+      You can download JDK 12 from [the Oracle webpage](https://www.oracle.com/java/technologies/javase/jdk12-archive-downloads.html)<br/><br/>
       I found [this step by step videp](https://www.youtube.com/watch?v=pBVWIVeIa-E) of the JDK installation process

 2) **Download & install Intellij Idea Community IDE if you haven't already.**<br/><br/>
-      You can download it from the JetBrains webpage (https://www.jetbrains.com/idea/download/)<br/>
+      You can download it from the JetBrains webpage (https://www.jetbrains.com/idea/download/)<br/><br/>
-      Here is another [great step by step video](https://www.youtube.com/watch?v=E2okEJIbUYs) I found of the installation process
+      Here is another [great step by step video](https://www.youtube.com/watch?v=E2okEJIbUYs) I found

 3) **Download/clone this repository.** <br/><br/>